StefanoPenazzi/chameleonQuant/README.md

 <p> The framework is meant to help quants developing and testing innovative algorithmic trading strategies in the financial trading sector in a completely open-source environment. </p>

 <h1>It's a jungle out there!</h1>
+The financial market is a jungle.
+There are hidden gems waiting to be discovered but also ravenous beasts in the shadow waiting for your misstep.
+Experience, the spirit of adaptation, and rock-solid hunting strategies are your true weapons to survive and thrive in the jungle.
+The chameleon is a master in this!
+It is a patient predator adapting to the surrounding environment, and when it's time to act, it is swift and deadly.
+Like a chameleon, you will need these skills to protect and grow your wealth in the financial market.

 <h1>First step into the jungle</h1>
 <h3>Your basic survival kit</h3>